uramen/react-paytrail-e2/README.md

 ## Usage

-The payment form component should be added to your existing.
+The payment form component should be added to your existing order page.

 ```jsx
 import { Form } from 'react-paytrail-e2'